 Graduate School Professional Development Awards (GSPDA)

 The Graduate School Professional Development Awards (GSPDA) support the academic and research training of graduate students.
 Awards are funded by three endowments: the Notebaert Professional Development Fund, the Joseph F. Downes Memorial Fund, and the Zahm Research Travel Fund.
 Funding is available for expenses related to conference presentations, participation in workshops or seminars, research at other institutions, and other training activities in support of your scholarly and professional development.
-Graduate students in the College of Arts and Letters should apply for an ISLA Graduate Student Research Award to support dissertation research travel.
-Note: event attendance or travel solely for the purpose of conference attendance, networking, job interviews, or service learning does not qualify for support.
+Graduate students in the College of Arts and Letters should apply for an ISLA Graduate Student Research Award to support dissertation research travel or artistic projects (MFA students).

-GSPDA funding has no limit to the amount or number of awards you can receive.
+GSPDA funding has no limit to the amount or number of awards per student.
 However, you are encouraged to apply to multiple sources, including other campus partners (GSU, ISLA, and the student's academic program).

-- Formal proposal, not to exceed 1,000 words, that adheres to GSPDA guidelines
+- Formal proposal, not to exceed 1,000 words.
+See below GSPDA drive folder link for guidelines.

-- Budget documentation that shows references for expected costs
+- Budget documentation that references and justifies expected costs

-- Recommendation forms or letters from your advisor and your Director of Graduate Studies are required for all students (except Engineering).
+- Recommendation form or letter from your advisor (required) and your Director of Graduate Studies (preferred) for all students (except Engineering).

-- Completion of the Notre Dame International Travel Registry if traveling abroad is strongly encouraged.
+- If traveling abroad, completion of the Notre Dame International Travel Registry is strongly encouraged for your safety.

 Detailed information for completing these requirements is found in the in the GSPDA drive folder.